karinasulm/pomodoro/README.md

 # Pomodoro

-A time managment tool for using Pomodoro Technique (Web-application).
+This is a time managment tool for using Pomodoro Technique (Web-application).

 ![Screenshot](screenshot.png)